Dean177/reason-standard/docs/Motivation.md

 # Goals

+We aim to improve things with Standard

 ## Amazing documentation & examples

 Easy to use and learn
 - Consistency

+## Portable

 Providing the same basic API for both ocaml and bucklescript

+## Pragmatic
-- Find a balance between batteries included and bare essentials

-- Provide platoform specific features where it makes sense
-- Strike a balance between JS and Ocaml conventions
+Find a balance between batteries included and bare essentials Provide platoform specific features where it makes sense Strike a balance between JS and Ocaml conventions
 - Safety.
-Exceptions that can throw are not the default, well documented
-- Pragmatism over purity.
-While Foldable Magmas are pretty,
+Exceptions that can throw are not the default, well documented While Foldable Magmas are pretty, they don't provide good returns on the mental overhead.
-- Portability

 Draw inspiration from